jaimetur/GooglePhotosTakeoutHelper/README.md

 #### Why These Modes Exist

 **The TIFF Problem**: Many RAW camera formats (CR2, NEF, ARW, etc.) are based on the TIFF specification internally.
-Standard MIME type detection often identifies these as `image/tiff`, which would cause the tool to rename `photo.CR2` to `photo.CR2.tiff`, potentially breaking camera software compatibility.
+Standard MIME type detection often identifies these as `image/tiff`, which could cause the tool to rename `photo.CR2` to `photo.CR2.tiff`, potentially breaking camera software compatibility.

 **The JPEG Complexity**: While JPEG files are generally safe to rename, the `conservative` mode provides an extra safety net for users who prefer minimal changes to their photo collections.

 **ExifTool Dependencies**: When extensions don't match content, ExifTool operations fail.
 The extension fixing resolves this by ensuring filenames accurately reflect file content, enabling proper metadata writing.

-**NOTE**: Some RAW formats are actually TIFF-based internally and contain TIFF headers - these cases are intentionally not considered "invalid" by the tool.
+**NOTE**: Some RAW formats are TIFF-based internally and contain TIFF headers - the extension fixing modes are designed to avoid incorrectly renaming these files.

 #### Practical Examples